Mayor Radhakrishnan Hockey Stadium

 Mayor Radhakrishnan Stadium is a field hockey stadium at Chennai, Tamil Nadu, India.
+Named after M. Radhakrishna Pillai, it is one of the international hockey stadiums situated at Tamil Nadu, followed by the Madurai International Hockey Stadium at Madurai, Tamil Nadu.

-Named after M. Radhakrishna Pillai, it was the venue to the 1996 Men's Champions Trophy, and hosted the tournament again in December 2005.
+It was built in 1995 to host the 1996 Men's Champions Trophy.
+Later it hosted the tournament again in December 2005.
 It was also the venue for 2007 edition of Asian Hockey Championship, in which India triumphed by a thumping margin of 7–2 over South Korea.

-The stadium is also the venue for all division matches of the Chennai Hockey Association and the home ground of the World Series Hockey team Chennai Cheetahs.
+The stadium is also the venue for all division matches of the Chennai Hockey Association.
+It was the home ground of the World Series Hockey team Chennai Cheetahs in 2012.
+The stadium hosts several Hockey India League games stadium since 2025.

 Major international events

 1996 Men's Hockey Champions Trophy

 The 1996 Men's Champions Trophy took place from 7–15 December 1996 in the newly built Mayor Radhakrishnan Stadium in Madras (now Chennai), India.
 Participating nations in this post-Olympic tournament were: Australia, titleholders Germany, hosting nation India, Netherlands, Pakistan, and Spain.

 2005 Hockey Champions Trophy

 The 2005 Men's Hockey Champions Trophy is the 27th tournament of the Hockey Champions Trophy for men.
 It was held in Chennai, India from 10 to 18 December 2005.